 academic major, your Physical Fitness Test (PFT) score, and the Detachment

 Commander's rating.
-Additionally, for rated positions your Pilot Candidate Selection Model (RCSM) score will be factored into your rating.
+Additionally, for rated positions your Pilot Candidate Selection Model (PCSM) score will be factored into your rating.

 have to become a pilot or navigator?

 Force jobs do not involve flying at